The Galapagos Islands – Western Itinerary

 - Explore secluded inlets and stroll sweeping white sand beaches such as Punta Espinoza, where flightless cormorants nest nearby and sea lions, Galapagos penguins, and turtles can be seen frolicking in a fine display of multi-species tolerance in the nearby lagoon.

 - Visit dramatic and historic places, including the Charles Darwin Research Station—the iconic site of Galapagos National Park research and conservation efforts—most notable for its captive breeding program for the Galapagos Giant Tortoise; and Sullivan Bay on Santiago Island, one of the ﬁrst sites visited by Charles Darwin featuring a "lunar landscape" of lava ﬁelds.

-- What’s included: 2 nights at the 5-star Casa Gangotena hotel in Quito prior to embarkation; 4 nights aboard the Isabela II with exploration by panga or glass-bottom boat, naturalist-led hikes and excursions, and evening lectures, 1 night at Hilton Colon – Quito after disembarkation; a welcome reception in Quito, 7 breakfasts, 6 lunches, and 4 dinners (served with house wine), including a farewell dinner; all excursions and presentations; complimentary use of kayaks, paddle boards, shorty wetsuits, and snorkeling equipment; Galapagos National Park entrance fee and transit card; internal airfare (from Quito to the islands on day 3, and return to Quito on day 7); gratuities to local guides, hotel porters, and drivers in Quito and the Galapagos Islands; and airport transfers for guests arriving and departing during the suggested times.
+- What’s included: 2 nights at the 5-star Casa Gangotena hotel in Quito prior to embarkation; 4 nights aboard the Isabela II with exploration by panga or glass-bottom boat, naturalist-led hikes and excursions, and evening lectures, 1 night at Wyndham Quito Airport Hotel – Quito (or similar) after disembarkation; a welcome reception in Quito, 7 breakfasts, 6 lunches, and 4 dinners, including a farewell dinner served with beverages; all excursions and presentations; complimentary use of kayaks, paddle boards, shorty wetsuits, and snorkeling equipment; Galapagos National Park entrance fee and transit card; internal airfare (from Quito to the islands on day 3, and return to Quito on day 7); gratuities to local guides, hotel porters, and drivers in Quito; and airport transfers for guests arriving and departing during the suggested times.